oli-hall/oli-hall.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
 ---

-# Some info
+# About me

-...about how cool you are ;)
+Human-shaped.
+Likes software, dogs.
+Not the best with humans.